gedaiu/visual-trial/README.md

 ## Known Issues

 This is an experimental project and it is under development.
-It is `101% works on my machine` and I am trying to improve it all of the time.
+It `101% works on my machine` and I am trying to improve it all of the time.
 If you find an issue, please add it to the [issue section](https://github.com/gedaiu/visual-trial/issues), on GitHub.

 ## Release Notes